 After graduation, a recruiter from Marsh & McLennan reached out to Zach, citing his MAC degree from UNC.
 He interviewed with the firm and was offered a job as a revenue tester in the company’s invoicing unit a day later.
 He credits the collaborative nature of the program for his successful transition from librarian to accountant.
 “Everyone I met was happy to work together to help each other better understand the material,” says Zach.

 Riverside Risk Advisors

 VP, Accounting and Regulatory Services, Riverside Risk Advisors, New York

 When bank treasurer Leanne Fredericks asked herself, “What can I be doing to make myself more of an asset for my company?”, the answer pointed her back to grad school.
 And, with aspirations to, someday, become a CFO, Leanne realized that she needed an accounting background.

-To make this happen, she enrolled in UNC’s online Master of Accounting Program, working full-time while she earned her degree, which allowed her to immediately apply the knowledge she learned.
+To make this happen, she enrolled in the online format of the UNC Master of Accounting (MAC) Program, working full-time while she earned her degree, which allowed her to immediately apply the knowledge she learned.
 The new accounting skills also have made Leanne more well-rounded and have helped her develop her career.

 Leanne chose UNC over other top business schools.
-“UNC is a name everyone knows,” she commented.
+“UNC is a name everyone knows,” she says.
 “When you say ‘I went to Carolina’, that carries some weight.”
-Since graduation, Leanne has leveraged that reputation to advance her career and she now works as Vice President for a risk advisory firm in New York City.
+Since graduation, Leanne has leveraged that reputation to advance her career and she now works as vice [resident for a risk advisory firm in New York City.